Desmond T. Doss

 The following year that new organization met their first test when a group of seven Boy Scouts and their leader became lost in a dark, wet, gas-filled cavern.
 The new Walker County CDRS worked around the clock to find and rescue them.
 Doss spent more consecutive hours in that cave, working harder, than anyone else.

 Doss himself suffered long, lingering after-effects of his war service.
 Tuberculosis in both lungs probably contracted during his service in the Pacific, left Doss totally disabled, and often near death.
-This lead to hearing problems that were only overcome by a dedicated wife.
+This led to hearing problems that were only overcome by a dedicated wife.
 Despite his own health problems, Doss never quit giving.
 Throughout his life, he has never turned down an opportunity to speak to any group that it was humanly possible for him to attend.
 Dorothy was always there to help and together, the two felt they could accomplish wonderful things for God's glory.
 In 1982 Dorothy was diagnosed with cancer and underwent surgery.
 For eight years her health improved, then suddenly began to degenerate.
-Early on the morning of November 17, 1991, as Doss drove her to one of her regular treatments at the hospital below Lookout Mountain, Doss' car went out of control and plunged over an embankment.
+Early on the morning of November 17, 1991, as Doss drove her to one of her regular treatments at the hospital below Lookout Mountain, Doss's car went out of control and plunged over an embankment.
 Dorothy's suffering ended that morning.

 In his time of sorrow, Desmond Doss knew that God was still in control.
 And God still had work for Desmond Doss to do.
 After months of struggling with his grief and loneliness, God brought a helpmate to Lookout Mountain.
 Desmond and Frances Doss were married on July 1, 1993, and continued the work they felt called to perform.